crystalsupply/crystal-docs/guides/faq.md

 - ❌ No investor rounds
 - ✅ Pure fair launch

-The only exception is 105,000 TAL initial circulating supply used for bootstrapping liquidity.

 ### How is CrystalSupply different from ORE?

 | Feature | ORE (Solana) | CrystalSupply (Monad) |